Azure/deployment-stacks/TUTORIAL.md

   -DenySettingsMode 'DenyDelete'
 ```

+The Azure PowerShell interface also includes these parameters to custom the deny assignment:

+- `-DenySettingsExcludedPrincipals`
+- `-DenySettingsApplyToChildScopes`
+- `-DenySettingsExcludedActions`
+- `-DenySettingsExcludedDataActions`

 ## Detach a resource

 By default, deployment stacks detach and don't delete resources when they're no longer contained